-Future impacts of accounting pronouncements-NTASC has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 54, Fund Balance Reporting and Governmental Fund Type Definitions and No. 59, Financial Instruments Omnibus, effective for the year ending December 31, 2011; GASB Statement No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans; No. 60, Accounting and Financial Reporting for Service Concession Arrangements, and No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements, effective for the year ending December 31, 2012; and GASB Statement No. 61, The Financial Reporting Entity: Omnibus-an amendment of GASB Statements No. 14 and No. 34, effective for the year ending December 31, 2013.
-NTASC is therefore unable to disclose the impact that adopting GASB Statements No. 54, 57, 59, 60, 61 and 62 will have on its financial position and results of operations when such statements are adopted.
+Future impacts of accounting pronouncements-NTASC has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans; No. 60, Accounting and Financial Reporting for Service Concession Arrangements, and No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements, No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position and No. 64, Derivative Instruments: Application of Hedge Accounting Termination Provisions - an amendment of GASB Statement No. 53, effective for the year ending December 31, 2012; and GASB Statements No. 61, The Financial Reporting Entity: Omnibus-an amendment of GASB Statements No. 14 and No. 34, effective for the year ending December 31, 2013.
+NTASC is therefore unable to disclose the impact that adopting GASB Statements No. 57, 60, 61, 62, 63 and 64 will have on its financial position and results of operations when such statements are adopted.